syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Pivot-Rows.md

 ## Synchronizing pivot rows

 To synchronize the newly added or modified pivot row items with the pivot grid control, the [SynchronizePivotItems](https://help.syncfusion.com/cr/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControlBase~SynchronizePivotItems.html) method will be used.
-This method will be invoked whenever the collection of pivot row item gets changed.
+This method will be invoked whenever the collection of pivot row items gets changed.

 ### Sorting pivot rows